Yohan460/go-jamf-api/api/docs/ManagedSoftwareUpdatesAPI.md

 	page := int64(56) // int64 |  (optional) (default to 0)
 	pageSize := int64(56) // int64 |  (optional) (default to 100)
 	sort := []string{"Inner_example"} // []string | Sorting criteria in the format: property:asc/desc.
 Default sort is planUuid:asc.
 Multiple sort criteria are supported and must be separated with a comma. (optional) (default to ["planUuid:asc"]) filter := "filter_example" // string | Query in the RSQL format, allowing to filter Managed Software Updates collection.
 Default filter is empty query - returning all results for the requested page.
-Fields allowed in the query: planUuid, device.deviceId, device.objectType, updateAction, versionType, specificVersion, maxDeferrals, forceInstallLocalDateTime, state. (optional) (default to "")
+Fields allowed in the query: planUuid, device.deviceId, device.objectType, updateAction, versionType, specificVersion, maxDeferrals, recipeId, forceInstallLocalDateTime, state. (optional) (default to "")

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)